ganeshvannam/Myocardial-Infraction/README.md

-# ❤️ Myocardial Infarction Complications Prediction - R Project 📈
+# Myocardial Infarction Complications Prediction - R Project

 I worked on this project as part of my Predictive Modelling course final project.
-This course was a game-changer for me, offering deep insights into R and the mathematics behind predictive algorithms. 💡
+This course was a game-changer for me, offering deep insights into R and the mathematics behind predictive algorithms.

-## 🧠 Why This Project?
+## Why This Project?
-The dataset we chose is open-source and available [here](https://archive.ics.uci.edu/dataset/579/myocardial+infarction+complications)
+The dataset we chose is open-source and available [here](https://archive.ics.uci.edu/dataset/579/myocardial+infarction+complications).
-Despite heart disease prediction being a common theme in the data science world, this dataset presented its own complexities and challenges, making it an exciting learning experience. 🌟
+Despite heart disease prediction being a common theme in the data science world, this dataset presented its own complexities and challenges, making it an exciting learning experience.

-## 📝 Project Workflow:
+## Project Workflow:

 ### 1️⃣ Preprocessing the Data:
-- 🗑️ Removed degenerate columns.
+- Removed degenerate columns.
-- 🔄 Dealt with missing values, skewness, and inconsistencies.
+- Dealt with missing values, skewness, and inconsistencies.
-- 🎭 Handled categorical predictors and created dummy variables.
+- Handled categorical predictors and created dummy variables.
-- ✂️ Reduced dimensionality to streamline the dataset.
+- Reduced dimensionality to streamline the dataset.

 ### 2️⃣ Data Splitting:
-- 📊 Performed a stratified split due to the highly imbalanced target variable (presence/absence of complications).
+- Performed a stratified split due to the highly imbalanced target variable (presence/absence of complications).
 - Used a standard 80%-20% split for training and testing datasets.

 ### 3️⃣ Evaluation Metric:
-- Selected **Kappa** as the classification metric to ensure fairness for the imbalanced dataset. ✅
+- Selected **Kappa** as the classification metric to ensure fairness for the imbalanced dataset.

 ### 4️⃣ Model Building:
 - Developed both linear and non-linear classification models.
-- 🏆 The **Partial Least Squares Discriminant Analysis (PLS-DA)** model emerged as the best performer with the highest Kappa value (0.38).
+- The **Partial Least Squares Discriminant Analysis (PLS-DA)** model emerged as the best performer with the highest Kappa value (0.38).

-## 📂 Files Included:
+## Files Included:
 - **Myocardial_infarction_complications_Database**: Contains predictors and target variables.
 - **Descriptive statistics**: Detailed explanations of each feature.
 - **Final Report**: Comprehensive analysis of our approach and results.
 - **Linear_Models**: Contains R code for Linear Models.
-- **Non_linear_models**: Contains R code for Non Linear Models,
+- **Non_linear_models**: Contains R code for Non-Linear Models.
-- **Predictive_Modelling_PPT**: Summary of the project for our class presentation. 🎤
+- **Predictive_Modelling_PPT**: Summary of the project for our class presentation.

-## 🤝 Collaboration:
+## Collaboration:
 This project was a collaborative effort with my teammate **Nandhika Rajmanikandan**.
-Working together made the entire process enjoyable and insightful. 🙌
+Working together made the entire process enjoyable and insightful.

-## 🌟 Key Learnings:
+## Key Learnings:
 - Tackling imbalanced datasets in medical data science.
 - The power of R in predictive modeling.
 - How to use metrics like Kappa effectively for model evaluation.

 For more details, check out our files!

-🎉 Happy Predicting! 🎉
+Happy Predicting!